amblount/ajax-with-jquery/README.md

 ;
 ```

-## Independent Practice
-We will be using our new AJAX skills in this afternoon's labs.

 ## Closing Thoughts
 - AJAX is how we can make HTTP requests to an API without refreshing the page using JavaScript
 - jQuery gives us some helper methods to make this easier